AWS EDP Negotiation Guide

 - Understand the Markets: Understand where the markets and your usage trends are headed.
 How do external factors affect your network traffic and usage demand spikes?
 What’s the ROI on your business plan to scale AWS EDP commitments?

 - Consolidate spending: Check if others in your immediate organization, parent organization, or subsidiary also consume AWS cloud.
 By consolidating this spend, you may achieve higher discount tiers.

 - Communicate your broader business requirements: EDPs can help you achieve broader business outcomes than just cost savings.
 Let your account or partner manager know what your business is trying to do with regards to go-to-market, training and skills, product strategy, and see how they may be able to help.

-Getting the right answers to these questions and preparing yourself for negotiating on the AWS EDP is crucial to reducing your AWS bill.
+Getting the correct answers to these questions and preparing yourself for negotiating on the AWS EDP is crucial to reducing your AWS bill.
 Strategically approaching the contract discussion improves your negotiation power and will help close a deal tailored for your cloud usage demands at a lower TCO.

 How CloudForecast Can Help with EDP Prep